 The economic and social importance of water in Somali society is very high.
 There are opportunities to use water access as an entry point to wider peacebuilding and potentially contribute to the country's socio-economic development.
 This aspiration can only be realized through building capacities to effectively implement water management strategy and establish sound institutions at federal and member state levels to address key challenges that hinder the nation's growth and development targets.
 The Government of Somalia lacks institutional capacities and technical skills that help to mobilize actions towards improved and integrated water resource management as a basis for ensuring sustainable water resource development and the provision of sanitation services.
 The specific objective of this component is, therefore, to build the capacity of the federal Ministry of Energy and Water Resources (MOEWR) and the relevant institutions at the State level to implement the national water strategy currently being finalised that aims to reduce water-related vulnerabilities and stresses through integrated water resource management in Somalia.

 The component strategy is to address both individual and institutional capacity development at the same time.
-The individual capacity will focus on “the skills and knowledge vested in individuals, communities, and groups”, while institutional capacity will promote “internal policies, systems, and strategies that enable an organization to operate and to achieve its goals to ensure communities’ access to water and promote IWRM”.
+This will be matched by the capacity enhancement of the water-stressed communities through advocacy and sensitization on the roles of the right-holders.
+The individual capacity will focus on “the skills and knowledge vested in individuals, communities, and groups” while institutional capacity will promote “internal policies, systems, and strategies that enable an organization to operate and to achieve its goals to ensure communities’ access to water and promote an accountable IWRM in Somalia”.
 Gender-sensitive capacities are critical for building water security and resilience in Somalia and will be addressed in this project.

 The outcome level objective is to contribute to the strengthening of Somalia’s capacity to build water security and bring wellbeing to its people.
 This will be achieved through two main outputs.